 Visual overview of GNOME

-GNOME 3 features a completely reimagined user interface designed to stay out of your way, minimize distractions, and help you get things done.
-When you first log in, you will see an empty desktop and the top bar.
+GNOME features a user interface designed to stay out of your way, minimize distractions, and help you get things done.
+When you first log in, you will see the Activities overview and the top bar.

 The top bar provides access to your windows and applications, your calendar and appointments, and Wi-Fi connection details, check your battery status, log out or switch users, and turn off your computer.like sound, networking, and power.
 In the system menu in the top bar, you can change the volume or screen brightness, edit your

-On the left of the overview, you will find the dash.
+At the bottom of the overview, you will find the dash.
 The dash shows you your favorite and running applications.
 Click any icon in the dash to open that application; if the application is already running, it will have a small dot below its icon.
 Clicking its icon will bring up the most recently used window.
-You can also drag the icon to the overview, or onto any workspace on the right.
+You can also drag the icon onto a workspace.

 Right-clicking the icon displays a menu that allows you to pick any window in a running application, or to open a new window.
 You can also click the icon while holding down Ctrl to open a new window.